abdullah-ch/websockets-authentication-server/README.md

 # websockets-authentication-server

-This Repository implements a Websocket Server built in Node Js along ws library.
+This Repository implements a Authenticated Websocket Server built in Node Js along ws library.

 ## Features
 It offers the following features:-